Adassa-Enterprise-Solutions/adassa-academy/_posts/ai/2024-11-09-the-rise-of-generative-ai.md

 ---
 layout: post-layout
-title: The Rise of Generative AI - Shaping the Future of Creativity and Innovation.
+title: This blog post speaks about the rise of Generative AI.
 author: Desmond Bennett
 description: The Rise of Generative AI - Shaping the Future of Creativity and Innovation.
+Get involved with the AI revolution!
 date: 2024-11-09
 categories:
 - Artificial Intelligence